-- Have both the Dutch nationality and the nationality of the country of destination.
-However, you will have to renounce the Dutch nationality before the remigration can take place.
+- You will have to renounce the Dutch nationality before the remigration can take place.

 - Valid proof of identity of the applicant and of any other person who remigrates with the applicant.